Death

 To die without knowing Jesus results in eternal death

 death (Rom 8:2, Rev 2:11, 20:6,14).
-Because of sin, we were doomed to the sentence of a second death.
+It was because of sin, we were doomed to the sentence of a second death.
 However, by turning to Christ His sacrifice as our substitute frees us from that fate, and we experience life when we believe in Him – “we have passed from death to life” (Jn 5:24; 1 Cor 15:21,22; 1 Jn 3:14).
 Christ died, the just for the unjust (1 Pet 3:18).
 It means victory over death for His followers, so it becomes more than sleep (1 Thes 4:14).

 Either we can exchange our self-centred, sinful lives for the eternal life secured for us by Christ (being yielded and obedient to His will), or insist on keeping our lives (living in disobedience and rebellion) and lose out ultimately (Lk 9:24).